Trina0224/chatGPT-Bot/README.md

 3. Introduce a feature to email or text chat records.
 4. Experiment with hardware control-related functions.

+### Update:
+1. You only need Male.py or Female.py.
+I will remove other .py files later.
+2. The VOSK queue seems cleared after a wakeword section.

 ### References:

 - A demo code in the AIY project can be found at: `/AIY-projects-python/src/examples/voice/voice_recorder.py`.